Directory of U.S. Military Rockets and Missiles

 In the mid-1970s the U.S. Navy ships had no adequate defense against low-flying cruise missiles.
 A program to develop a 5-inch missile was begun in 1975, and in July 1976 an agreement was signed with Germany for joint development of the RIM-116 weapon system.
 The missile was later called RAM (Rolling Airframe Missile), because it was spinning during flight.
 To save costs, the RAM was designed to use several existing components, including the rocket motor of the MIM-72 Chaparral, the warhead of the AIM-9 Sidewinder and the IR seeker of the FIM-92 Stinger.
 The XRIM-116A first flew in 1978, and a full-scale development contract was awarded to General Dynamics in June 1979.
 Experimental training rounds were designated XRTM-116A at that time.
 Numerous development problems were encountered during the 1980s, and although several successful test intercepts were made during 1982/83, it took until 1987 that RAM was finally approved for continued development to production status.
 After operational evaluation in early 1990, the RIM-116A (also known as RAM Block 0) was finally declared ready for operational service with the U.S. Navy in 1992.

-The RIM-116A is the missile component of the MK 31 Guided Missile Weapon System, and is launched from MK 49 box-launchers holding 21 missiles.
+The RIM-116A is the missile component of the MK 31 GMWS (Guided Missile Weapon System), and is launched from MK 49 GMLS (Guided Missile Launching System), a box-launcher holding 21 missiles.
 The production RAM is powered by a MK 112 solid-propellant rocket motor.
 After launch, the passive RF seeker homes on the incoming cruise missile's radar emission.
 Because of the rolling airframe, only two RF antennas and two forward steering fins are necessary instead of the usual four in a non-spinning missile.
 When the missile is close enough to the target or the latter stops its emitter, it switches to IR terminal homing.
 The 9.1 kg (20 lb) WDU-17/B blast-fragmentation warhead is triggered by a laser proximity fuze.
 The RTM-116A is the RAM Block 0 training round.

-In the 2005/06 time frame, development of the significantly improved RAM Block 2 version was begun.
-Block 2 features four instead of two movable canards, 40% larger canards, and a new boost/sustain rocket motor of 14.6 cm (5.75 in) diameter.
-The changes will significantly enhance the missile's kinematic envelope in terms of range and manoeuverability.
-The first flight tests are planned for 2008, and the initial deployment for 2011.
+In the 2005/06 time frame, development of the significantly improved RIM-116C RAM Block 2 version was begun.
+Block 2 features four instead of two movable canards, 40% larger canards, and a new boost/sustain rocket motor of 15.9 cm (6.25 in) diameter.
+The changes significantly enhance the missile's kinematic envelope in terms of range and manoeuverability.
+Low-rate production started in 2012, the first deliveries to the U.S. Navy occurred in 2014, IOC (Initial Operational Capability) was achieved in May 2015, and full-rate production approval was given in 2018.
+The RTM-116C is the Block 2 training missile.

 Specifications